gi-ev/LNI-proceedings/README.md

 ## Aims of this work

-- Generate proceedings conforming with GI's requirements statet at the "Herausgeberrichtlinien" stated at <https://www.gi.de/service/publikationen/lni/autorenrichtlinien.html>.
+- Generate proceedings conforming with GI's requirements statet at the "[Herausgeberrichtlinien](https://www.gi.de/service/publikationen/lni/autorenrichtlinien.html)".
 - Automatic generation of
   - running heads (including page numbers, authors, title of the paper)
   - table of contents